mdn/content/files/en-us/web/api/fedcm_api/index.md

 - {{domxref("IdentityCredential")}}
   - : Represents a user identity credential arising from a successful federated sign-in.
 A successful {{domxref("CredentialsContainer.get", "navigator.credentials.get()")}} call that includes an `identity` option fulfills with an {{domxref("IdentityCredential")}} instance.
+- {{domxref("IdentityProvider")}}
+  - : Represents an IdP and provides access to related information.
+The static {{domxref("IdentityProvider.getUserInfo_static", "IdentityProvider.getUserInfo()")}} method returns information about a previously signed in user on their return to an IdP, which can be used to provide a personalized welcome message and sign-in button.

 ## Extensions to other interfaces

 - {{domxref("CredentialsContainer.get()")}}, the `identity` option.
-  - : `identity` is an object containing details of federated identity providers (IdPs) that a relying party (RP) website can use to sign users in.
+  - : `identity` is an object containing details of federated IdPs that a relying party (RP) website can use to sign users in.
 Causes a `get()` call to initiate a request for a user to sign in to a RP with an IdP.

 ## Examples